-Scot McFarlane is completing his Ph.D. in environmental history at Columbia University.
-He received a B.A. from Bowdoin College and taught high school history before coming to Columbia.
-His dissertation, Slavery, Pollution, and Politics on Texas’s Trinity River, studies the relationship between rivers, slavery, and urbanization in the 19th and 20th centuries.
-In addition to the Jefferson Scholars Foundation, his work has been award several national fellowships including from the American Council of Learned Societies.
-Scot’s earlier research has been published in the leading history journals such as The Journal of Southern History and Environmental History.
-In the fall of 2019, Scot taught his own seminar at Columbia, Rivers, Politics, and Power in the US, and was a finalist for the university-wide Presidential Teaching Award.
-As a Public Humanities Fellow at Columbia’s SOF/Heyman Center Scot has created “Confluence: The History of North American Rivers” at riverhistories.org that bridges activism and academic methods of knowledge to explore the importance of rivers throughout our continent.
+Scot McFarlane received his Ph.D. in environmental history at Columbia University in spring 2021.
+His dissertation, Slavery, Pollution, and Politics on Texas’ Trinity River, studies the relationship between rivers, slavery, and urbanization in the 19th and 20th centuries.
+In addition to the Jefferson Scholars Foundation, Scot’s work has been awarded several national fellowships including from the American Council of Learned Societies.
+Scot’s research has been published in the leading history journals such as The Journal of Southern History, Slavery and Abolition, and Environmental History in addition to national outlets like the Washington Post and the Dallas Morning News.
+Scot taught his own seminar at Columbia, Rivers, Politics, and Power in the US, and was a finalist for the university-wide Presidential Teaching Award.
+Scot created “Confluence: The History of North American Rivers” at riverhistories.org that bridges activism and academic methods of knowledge to explore the importance of rivers throughout our continent.
+In the fall of 2020 Scot organized a conference through the Jefferson Scholars Foundation called “All Water Has a Memory: Rivers and American History” with several hundreds of guests attending from academia, conservation, and local communities.

 Slavery, Pollution, and Politics on Texas’ Trinity River